True Leptonium ($l^+ l^-$) Production in UPC Triphoton Interaction

-Theoretically, leptonic bound states can be described within nonrelativistic QED (NRQED)~\cite{Caswell1986}, which provides a systematic expansion in the relative velocity and electromagnetic coupling.
-In close analogy to NRQCD for heavy quarkonia~\cite{Bodwin:1994jh}, NRQED allows both production and decay processes to be treated within a controlled framework.
-The ground states are classified into spin-singlet and spin-triplet configurations, referred to as para and ortho states.
-For dimuonium, these correspond to the $^1S_0$ and $^3S_1$ states, with lifetimes $\tau(^1S_0) \simeq 0.602~\mathrm{ps}$ and $\tau(^3S_1) \simeq 1.81~\mathrm{ps}$~\cite{Bilenkii1969,Hughes1971}.
-These relatively long lifetimes, compared to typical QED timescales, suggest that such states could be experimentally accessible once produced.
+The ground states of leptonium are classified into spin-singlet (para) and spin-triplet (ortho) configurations.
+For dimuonium, these correspond to the $^1S_0$ and $^3S_1$ states.
+Although para-dimuonium production in UPCs has been shown to yield sizable rates, its dominant diphoton decay is experimentally challenging to reconstruct because of the softness of the final-state photons~\cite{dEnterria:2025ecx}.
+By contrast, ortho-dimuonium predominantly decays into an $e^+e^-$ pair, providing a much cleaner experimental signature.
+While conventional $2\to2$ production mechanisms yield much smaller rates~\cite{Feng:2025ppc}, the triphoton fusion mechanism considered here leads to a substantial enhancement.
+Even after accounting for the sizable dissociation of ortho-dimuonium in detector material~\cite{CidVidal:2019qub}, the observable signal remains within experimental reach.

-In this work, we investigate the production of leptonium systems in ultraperipheral heavy-ion collisions from the perspective of three-particle initial states.
-We first develop a consistent framework for describing three-particle collisions in collider environments and apply it to triphoton interaction in UPCs.
+In this work, we investigate the production of leptonium systems in ultraperipheral heavy-ion collisions from the perspective of three-particle initial states within the framework of nonrelativistic QED (NRQED)~\cite{Caswell1986}.
+We first develop a consistent formalism for describing three-particle collisions in collider environments and apply it to triphoton interactions in UPCs.
 As a validation of the formalism, we study $J/\psi$ production in heavy-ion UPCs and show that the framework reproduces the expected behavior of known processes.
-We then apply this framework to the production of unexplored leptonium states, including $\mu^+\mu^-$, and $\tau^+\tau^-$ bound systems.
-Within the NRQED framework, we analyze their production mechanisms and discuss the prospects for observing these states in current and future heavy-ion experiments.
+We then apply this formalism to the production of previously unexplored leptonium states, including $\mu^+\mu^-$ and $\tau^+\tau^-$ bound systems, and assess their observability in current and future heavy-ion experiments.